Mike Brake | January 23, 2019

-Those efforts continued this month when Gallogly “approved actions that will close OU’s study center in Rio de Janeiro, make significant cuts to the campus in Arezzo, Italy, and reduce international travel fellowships,” the OU Daily
+Those efforts continued this month when Gallogly “approved actions that will close OU’s study center in Rio de Janeiro, make significant cuts to the campus in Arezzo, Italy, and reduce international travel fellowships,” the OU Daily reported.

 “As part of our urgent need to stabilize the institutions finances, the university is going through a comprehensive review of every program on campus, both academic and administrative, looking for ways to be more efficient,” [provost Kyle] Harper said.
 “Every department is going through this.”